bbbradsmith/hatariB/DEVELOP.md

   * Skip `Win_OpenCon` and `setenv`.
   * `Main_WaitOnVbl` now sets `SPCFLAG_BRK` to exit the CPU run loop on each simulated vblank.
   * Always assume perfect frame timing rather than measuring system time and manually delaying.
   * Replace SDL event queue polling with a simulated input event queue from the Libretro core.
+Limit only to key/mouse input events.
   * Disable `Main_WarpMouse` because Libretro will capture the mouse with its focus mode.
   * Replace default status bar help message with a note to press Scroll-Lock for focus mode.
 * **hatari/src/cpu/newcpu.c**
   * Split `m68k_go` into `m68k_go`, `m68k_go_frame` and `m68k_go_quit`.
+  * Add `core_init_return` to exit after CPU initialization but before first cycles run.
+  * Exit the run loop just after `savestate_restore_final` to allow resume from restored point at next `retro_run`.
 * **hatari/src/screen.c**
   * Don't create or use window or SDL renderer.
   * Use existing SDL software surface, but send its data to the core (`core_video_update`) instead of using a renderer present.